 How are Inspiration and Passion connected?

-When speaking about my research people often ask, ‘How are inspiration and passion connected?’
-If you have done any reading on inspirational leadership you will know that passion, enthusiasm, creativity and motivation are often used in conjunction with, or instead of, the term inspiration.
-There is no doubt that passion has a role in leaders being able to inspire others, but passion and inspiration are not the same thing.
+If you read about inspirational leadership, you will know that passion, enthusiasm and motivation are often used in conjunction with, or instead of, the term inspiration.
+There is no doubt that passion has a role in leaders being able to inspire others, but are passion and inspiration the same thing?

 I think Rollo May, a psychologist and author on creativity, provided the best insight.
-He wrote that inspiration can be encouraged by being passionate about something.
-He proposed that passion and commitment mean people become more engaged and develop a deeper awareness of issues at hand.
+He wrote that inspiration could be encouraged by leaders being passionate about something.
+He proposed that when leaders are passionate, it helps others become more engaged and therefore develop a deeper awareness of issues at hand.
 This engagement and deeper awareness places them in a position of being ‘open’ to inspiring moments.